eldritch-elder/keymaps/README.md

 ---
 ## License

-Yea, legal stuff, I know, annoying, but required and without it, you aren't allowed to even use it.Yea.
+Yea, legal stuff, I know, annoying, but required and without it, you aren't allowed to even use it.
+Yea.

 > Copyright 2021 Freja Wegert
 >